-Growing herbs are essential for every gardener and cook.
-They are simple to grow in your garden borders, window boxes or decorative container.
-As well as being pretty, fragrant and endlessly useful in the kitchen, herbs also smell wonderful and attract wildlife to your garden.
+Herbs are an essential element for any kitchen gardener.
+They’re simple to grow in borders, window boxes or decorative containers.
+As well as bringing charm and fragrance to your garden, they’re useful in the kitchen, and attract wildlife to your garden.

 |Annual & Biennial Herbs||Perennial Herbs|